 TO SURVIVE, YOUR BUSINESS WILL NEED TO DELIVER A MORE CUSTOMER-CENTRIC AND MORE END-TO-END EXPERIENCE.

 At the company level, this means having more support staff and specialists to provide not only quick and comprehensive but also innovative and customised solutions for problems that your customers might not yet even realise they have.

 It’s here that smart technology can be the game changer.

-First, it provides better integration and visibility across the entire organizational structure.
-Data points are collected and centralized on the account level through a number of input sources — including email correspondences, the client portal, broker/agent entered data, public records, social media, telemetry devices, BI insights, and more.
+First, it provides better integration and visibility across the entire organisational structure.
+Data points are collected and centralised on the account level through a number of input sources — including email correspondences, the client portal, broker/agent entered data, public records, social media, telemetry devices, BI insights, and more.
 This ensures that all relevant information is at the fingertips of the interested party — anywhere at any time.
 Information will no longer be siloed between departments and it will be shared automatically.
 After all, it’s often these extra customer insights that can make a difference.

 For example, any number of data points can speak to a new policy need or an opportunity for upselling or cross-selling.
 If that information is kept with, say, the marketing department and not shared with agents, a huge potential opportunity could be missed.